 - Paying the card off in full each and every month is a must

-I’ve not included other types of loans, such as car loans and student debt.
+I’ve not included other types of loans, such as auto loans and student loans.
 These types of loans will, of course, affect your credit.
-Further, having different types of loans (revolving credit like credit cards and installment loans like a car loan) can affect your credit score.
-For me, however, it’s not worth going into these types of debts just to build your credit.
-Pay cash.
+Further, having different types of loans (revolving credit like credit cards and installment loans like car loans) can affect your credit score.
+Credit mix accounts for 10% of a FICO score.

 Pay Your Debts on Time, Every Time

-It is absolutely critical that any monthly payments on credit cards or other debt are paid on time.
+It is absolutely critical that every monthly payment on credit cards or other debt is paid on time.
 Payment history is the single most important factor in the FICO formula, accounting for 35% of the overall score.
 A late payment, moreover, remains on your credit history for seven years.
 If you don’t have the funds to pay your debts on time, try to at least make the minimum payment each payment cycle.

 Establishing Credit is Different Than Repairing Credit